donutrj/verdigris2/content/Rules/Stress & Panic.md

 # Panic
 Whenever you elect to push a test, or in the case of some abilities, you will gain stress.
 Stress can be helpful, each stress grants you an extra die on tests.
 Downside is when you roll a one on a stress die (even when not pushing) you must make a Panic Save.

+## Making a Panic Save
+Roll a Panic Save as per the character sheet, looking to get SL equal to the number of ones rolled on the stress dice.

 If you succeed, reduce stress to 0 and continue the action.
 If you fail, roll on the following table to determine the effect:

 | 2d6+stress | Panic Effect                                                                                                                                                  |